pivotal/docs-tap/tas-migration/buildpacks/dotnet-core.hbs.md

 ## <a id="config-publish-command"></a> Configure the publish command

-The following table compares how you configure the publish command in Tanzu Application Service and Tanzu Application Platform.
+The following table compares how you configure the publish command for Tanzu Application Service and Tanzu Application Platform.

 | Feature                       | Tanzu Application Service | Tanzu Application Platform     |
 | ----------------------------- | ------------------------- | ------------------------------ |
 | Configure the publish command | ❌ Not supported          | Use `$BP_DOTNET_PUBLISH_FLAGS` |

+### <a id="config-publish-command"></a> Configure the publish command in Tanzu Application Platform

 Example `spec` section from a `workload.yaml`: